 Nature of the Summer Institute:

-Building on the existing IGERT in Ecosystem Informatics, including participants from the US Forest Service and other resource management agencies in the Pacific Northwest, students will undertake research in compelling and complex resource management issues involving land use change, climate change, water, forests, streams, wildfire, and endangered species.
+Building on the former IGERT in Ecosystem Informatics, including participants from the US Forest Service and other resource management agencies in the Pacific Northwest, students will undertake research in compelling and complex resource management issues involving land use change, climate change, water, forests, streams, wildfire, and endangered species.
 The Summer Institute will target recruitment of underserved student populations of Native Americans, Hispanics, and women, and will provide career development activities illustrating career options in academia, agencies, and the private sector.
 Through this integrated research and education, effective mentoring, and hands-on experience, participants will gain the foundation and opportunities to develop and seek support for their own graduate program, including a peer-reviewed research proposal, as well as the training to become outstanding interdisciplinary scientists and effective contributors to Eco-Informatics science.